 - With roughly the same number of deals forecasted for 2021 as were done in 2020, forecasts suggest 2021 will double the capital invested.

-- $90 billion has been raised in 2021; $91 billion was raised in all of 2020.
+- So far in 2021, $90 billion has been raised; $91 billion was raised in all of 2020.
 This upsurge in deal size is due to COVID-19 trends expected to require logistics technology for businesses to integrate or implement.

 - J&A does not expect that the deal count in this space will increase in 2021; deal counts in 2020 and previous years have consistently increased by an average of 25% since 2011.